-Another four fantastic students joined our team in October 2015.
+Four fantastic students joined our team in October 2015:

 Marija graduated from the University of Edinburgh with a Biological sciences degree with Honours in Immunology.
 She is supervised by Paul Garside and Robert Benson from Glasgow, and Francesca Barone and Helen McGettrick from Birmingham.
 Marija will use a novel Sjogren’s syndrome model and in vivo imaging to investigate the impact of the pathogenic stroma on the behaviour of T lymphocytes in the context of chronic inflammation.

 Rhys graduated from Cardiff University with a degree in Biochemistry before pursuing a Master of Research in Translational Medicine at the University of Manchester.
 His project supervisors are David Withers from Birmingham, and James Brewer and Paul Garside from Glasgow.
-Rhys will use newly developed technology to investigate innate lymphoid cell: T cell interactions in the draining lymph node to understand how this contributes to peripheral tolerance in autoimmunity.
+Rhys will determine the role of a newly characterised group of cells, termed innate lymphoid cells (ILCs), in the set-up of immune tolerance in the thymus, a key tissue where auto-reactive T cells are deleted to prevent autoimmunity.

 Jennifer graduated from the University of Aberdeen in 2015 with a first class degree in Immunology.
 She is working in Dr. Ruaidhri Carmody's lab in Glasgow with co-supervision from Dr. Carl Goodyear (Glasgow) and Prof. Andy Clark (Birmingham).
 Jennifer will use transcriptomic techniques to investigate whether inducing Toll-like receptor tolerance has a remedial impact on chronic inflammation in arthritis.